Jack Ingram: Musical career

 Jack Ingram began his music career singing at a privately owned bar near the TCU campus of Fort Worth, Texas, which was owned by his friend John Clay Wolfe.

 Later, during the early 1990s, Jack toured the state of Texas opening for Mark Chesnutt and other acts.
 His first release was his self-titled album in 1995 via the Rhythmic label, followed by 1995's Lonesome Questions.
 Warner Bros.
 Records eventually signed him and released a live album entitled Live at Adair's, and re-issued his first two indie albums.

 In 1997 he had his first time on the 22nd season of Austin City Limits.
 That same year, he released Livin' or Dyin' via Rising Tide Records, which produced his first chart single in the No. 51-peaking "Flutter".
 Two years later came Hey You via Lucky Dog, a division of Epic Records, which accounted for a No. 64 country single in "How Many Days".
 In 2000, he collaborated with Charlie Robison and Bruce Robison for the live album Unleashed Live.

 Electric, his second album for Lucky Dog, was also his first album to enter Top Country Albums, despite not producing a chart single.
 This album was supplemented a year later by an EP entitled Electric: Extra Volts before he left Lucky Dog.
-Two more live albums followed before he signed to Columbia Records for the release of Young Man in 2004, which accounted for no singles.
+Two more live albums followed before he signed to Columbia Nashville for the release of Young Man in 2004, which accounted for no singles.
 Another live album, Acoustic Motel, was issued in 2005.

 On Sunday, February 3, 2013, H-E-B premiered their 'Texas Myths' Super Bowl commercial featuring Jack Ingram.